Understanding Symptoms Of Severe Anxiety And Stress

 • Gastrointestinal distress

 Severe anxiety is not a clinical diagnosis.
-Instead, different anxiety disorders can produce severe symptoms, or an individual may experience anxiety that is severe but not persistent enough to constitute a disorder.
+Instead, it’s a term that may be used to describe when certain anxiety disorders produce especially intense symptoms, or when a person experiences acute, extreme anxiety symptoms that don’t last long enough to qualify as a disorder.

-When a healthcare professional diagnoses an individual with anxiety, they may also describe the condition’s severity level.
-Commonly, this means categorizing anxiety as either mild, moderate, or severe.
+When a healthcare professional diagnoses people with anxiety, they may sometimes describe the condition’s severity level as mild, moderate, or severe.

 Anxiety can be categorized as severe based on a variety of measures.
-For example, the Beck Anxiety Inventory is a scale that assesses the severity of anxiety based on an individual’s answers to a series of questions regarding their symptoms.
-Scores that are in the highest range indicate the presence of severe levels of anxiety.
+For example, the Beck Anxiety Inventory is a scale that assesses the intensity of anxiety based on an individual’s answers to a series of questions regarding their symptoms.
+Scores that are in the highest range suggest the presence of severe levels of anxiety.

-Severe anxiety may be noticeably different in an individual with social anxiety disorder (who may experience intense fear in social situations) and someone with generalized anxiety disorder (who may experience extreme worry that is unrelated to a specific scenario).
-To understand how severe anxiety may manifest across different situations, it can help to know the various types of anxiety disorders.
+Severe anxiety can manifest differently depending on the type of anxiety disorder an individual lives with.
+For example, some with severe social anxiety disorder may experience intense fear when even thinking about social situations, while someone with generalized anxiety disorder may experience extreme, nearly constant worry about daily life.
+To understand how severe anxiety may manifest across different situations, it can help to know the various types of anxiety disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Below are some common anxiety disorders and the severe symptoms they may produce.

 Generalized anxiety disorder